π¬πΌ Guinea-Bissau

 There are currently 2 active travel advisories for Guinea-Bissau.

-The most recent advisory was issued about 2 months ago by π¨π¦, which recommended Increased Caution.
+The most recent advisory was issued 21 days ago by π¨π¦, which recommended Increased Caution.

 Increased Caution